 What problems caused by muscular dystrophy can speech and language therapy help with?

-How does speech and language therapy help children with muscular dystrophy?
+How does speech and language therapy help muscular dystrophy?

-What would speech and language therapy treatment for a child with muscular dystrophy involve?
+What would speech and language therapy treatment for muscular dystrophy involve?

 - home visits

 - Advice and Education